emichael/dslabs/README.md

 tests are much more likely to catch many common distributed systems bugs, especially bugs which rely on precise orderings of messages.
 Moreover, when a bug is found, these search-based tests output a trace which generates the error, making debugging dramatically simpler.
-Finally, DSLabs is integrated with a tool for [visualizing executions of distributed systems](https://github.com/uwplse/oddity), which allows students to graphically explore executions of their systems and visualize invariant-violating traces found by the model-checker.
+Finally, DSLabs is integrated with a visual debugging tool, which allows students to graphically explore executions of their systems and visualize invariant-violating traces found by the model-checker.

 ### Programming Model